 You may use this document or any part of the document for internal or educational purposes only, provided you do not modify, edit or take out of context the information in this document in any manner.
-Information contained in this document may be used, at your sole risk, for any purposes.
-You may not use this document in any other manner without the prior written permission of the Open Mobile Alliance.
-The Open Mobile Alliance authorizes you to copy this document, provided that you retain all copyright and other proprietary notices contained in the original materials on any copies of the materials and that you comply strictly with these terms.
-This copyright permission does not constitute an endorsement of the products or services.
-The Open Mobile Alliance assumes no responsibility for errors or omissions in this document.
+You may not use this document in any other manner without the prior written permission of the WAP Forum[TM].
+The WAP Forum authorises you to copy this document, provided that you retain all copyright and other proprietary notices contained in the original materials on any copies of the materials and that you comply strictly with these terms.
+This copyright permission does not constitute an endorsement of the products or services offered by you.